LaurensVijnck/speech-api/README.md

 1. Adjust the `terraform.tfvars` to reflect your project
 1. Add an `acount.json` file to `infrastructure/terraform` containing SA credentials of a project owner
 1. Run `terraform init` to initialize Terraform
+1. Execute script `010_push_to_gcr.sh` to push the API image to Cloud Registry (see limitations)
-1. Run `terraform apply -target module.gcp_services` to enable the relevant GCP services
+3. Run `terraform apply -target module.gcp_services` to enable the relevant GCP services
-1. Run `terraform apply -target module.speech-api` to deploy the resources of the Speech API
+4. Run `terraform apply -target module.speech_api` to deploy the resources of the Speech API
-1. Run `terraform apply -target module.custom_services` to enable the custom created service
+5. Run `terraform apply -target module.custom_services` to enable the custom created service

 ### Known limitations